How to Choose Age-Appropriate Playground Equipment

 The structures don't match their evolved play preferences, which might include team games, challenging swings, or adventure-themed structures.
 Unable to immerse themselves in play, they may resort to their mobile devices or other passive forms of entertainment.

-This situation emphasizes that kids are most engaged when the equipment resonates with their evolving interests.
+This situation emphasizes that kids are most engaged when the play equipment resonates with their evolving interests.

 4. Promotes Social Skills